Back to basics.

 OEM fitment* > all.

 The first thing I looked for were the trunk's edges.
-They are slightly rounded like OEM, unlike the grossly finished corners on my previous CSL trunk.
+They are slightly rounded like OEM, unlike the grossly finished corners on my previous replica CSL trunk.

+The light weight of the trunk isn't achieved by cutting corners on structural integrity and material use.
 You can see the thickness of the trunk here, and how sections were seamlessly bonded together and finished it off.

 How inner lights fit dictates how the trunk to quarter panel gap will loop.
 This is looking promising.